SaraameliaB/SaraameliaB/README.md

 ### 🌟 About Me:
 - **😄 Pronouns**: She/her
 - **🎓 Studying**: Bachelor in Cyber Security at Howest, Bruges
-- **💻 Coding Enthusiast**: Proficient in Java, Python, C#, PHP, general web development, and Vue.js.
+- **💻 Coding Enthusiast**: Proficient in Java, Python, C#, PHP, general web development and overall scripting
 - **🔒 Web Security Fanatic**: I enjoy diving into web pentesting, reverse engineering, and all things related to cybersecurity.
 - **🎮 Gamer**: I love to unwind with some gaming.
 - **🏋️ Fitness Lover**: The gym is where I find balance and strength.